Find Schools

 • Bottom Hole Pressure Recording Operator Helper

 In 2016, there was an estimated number of 17,000 jobs in the United States for Extraction Worker.
 New jobs are being produced at a rate of 19.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,300 new jobs for Extraction Worker by 2026.
-Due to new job openings and attrition, there will be an average of 2,600 job openings in this field each year.
+The BLS estimates 2,600 yearly job openings in this field.

 undefined